ringhilterra/time-series-user-classification/README.md

 # time-series-user-classification

-Example ML Project for Time Series Classification, trying to do User Identification based on x,y,z walking sensors.
+Example ML Project for Time Series Classification - User Identification

+The dataset collects data from an Android smartphone positioned in the chest pocket.
+Accelerometer Data are collected from 22 participants walking in the wild over a predefined path.
+The dataset is intended for Activity Recognition research purposes.
+It provides challenges for identification and authentication of people using motion patterns.

 **Dataset:** https://archive.ics.uci.edu/ml/datasets/User+Identification+From+Walking+Activity#